1995reshma/cypress_e2e_automation/README.md

 # 🚀 Overview
-This project is an automated testing framework built with Cypress, Cucumber BDD, and Page Object Model (POM).
+This project is an end to end automated testing framework built with Cypress, Cucumber BDD, and Page Object Model (POM).
 It enables behavior-driven development (BDD) for writing test cases in a human-readable format using Gherkin syntax.

 ## 📌 Tech Stack
 - **Cypress** - JavaScript-based end-to-end testing framework